Tailored Cover For All Situations

 Horses are expensive and unpredictable and riding is not without risk, so to contemplate owning an uninsured horse is foolhardy in the extreme.

 With good insurance your horse will receive the best treatment and care and you won’t have to worry about the costs.
-And, although most of us like to think we’re invincible, we could have an accident at any time, which might result in loss of earnings and extra expenses.
+And, although most of us like to think we’re invincible, we could have an accident at any time, which might result in loss of earnings and extra expenses which could trigger the need for some emergency borrowing.

 Levels Of Cover Available